Theoretical insights for Improving the Schottky-barrier Height at the Ga$_2$O$_3$/Pt Interface: Results

 The test cases presented in this section give us better confidence that our main findings are applicable to real systems where Pt has no preferential orientation and where the strain at the interface might vary between different grains.
-Local density of states plots and their corresponding structures for all three interfaces presented in this section are available in the Supplementary Materials.
+Local density of states plots and their corresponding structures for all three interfaces presented in this section are available in the Supplemental Material \cite{Note2}.